+GHG

-GHG Disclosure Quantity Units Direct (Scope 1) GHG Emissions Visayas - 0.079 MT/year Tonnes CO 2 e Mindanao (CO emission only for broilers 1 and 2, respectively) - 2.6 tonnes/year and 1.6 tonnes/year, respectively.
+Disclosure Quantity Units Direct (Scope 1) GHG Emissions Visayas - 0.079 Tonnes MT/year CO2e Mindanao (CO emission only for broilers 1 and 2, respectively) - 2.6 tonnes/year and 1.6 tonnes/year, respectively.
 Energy indirect (Scope 2) GHG Emissions 0 Tonnes CO2e Emissions of ozone-depleting substances (ODS) 0 Tonnes

 What is the impact and where Which stakeholders are Management Approach does it occur?
 What is the affected? organization's involvement in the impact?
 The data was based on the emission The communities where VITA regularly conducts preventive testing conducted by a DENR-EMB VITA operates, the maintenance on its equipment.
-It also accredited third party company on government and the conducts regular repair of its facilities, VITA's Iloilo and Davao feed mill public in general. including pollution control facilities, to plants. ensure not only good operating conditions
+It also accredited third party company on conducts regular repair of its facilities, VITA's Iloilo and Davao feed mill public in general. including pollution control facilities, to plants. ensure not only good operating conditions

-While VITA neither has indirect GHG but also compliance with environme

-emissions nor ozone depleting laws and regulations.
-In 2021, V

-substances emissions, its feed mill upgraded its feed mill machinery in

-operations in Iloilo and Davao Davao feed mill plant to maint

-contribute to GHG emissions as a operational efficiencies and minimize G

-necessary consequence of its emissions.
-It likewise ensures that

-operations, albeit in a low level operations are efficient in order to keep

-only. emissions not only within DENR-EI

-on yr standards but also to keep the emission
+While VITA neither has indirect GHG emissions nor ozone depleting substances emissions, its feed mill operations in Iloilo and Davao contribute to GHG emissions as a necessary consequence of its operations, albeit in a low level only.

-The use of special fuel oils in the low.
-VITA also operates within the bour

-lloilo feed mill plant contributed to of its Environmental Compliar

-the low emissions from the said Certificate ("ECC").
+The use of special fuel oils in the loilo feed mill plant contributed to the low emissions from the said plant.

-plant.

-What are the Risk/s Identified?

-Climate change brought about by

-continuous GHG emissions and

-continuous contribution to air
+Climate change brought about by continuous GHG emissions and continuous contribution to air pollution.

-pollution.

-Health risks on the communities

-where VITA operates as well as the

-public in general due to the

-continuous GHG emissions.
+Health risks on the communities where VITA operates as well as the public in general due to the continuous GHG emissions.

-Legal and reputational risks should

-VITA's GHG emissions significantly

-increase or even went beyond
+Legal and reputational risks should VITA's GHG emissions significantly increase or even went beyond DENR-EMB standards.

-DENR-EMB standards.

-What are the Opportunity/ies

-Identified?

-identified:

-Decrease in GHG emissions and air
+Decrease in GHG emissions and air pollution contributions.

-pollution contributions.

-Decrease in health risks on the

-communities where it operates as

-well as the public in general.
+Decrease in health risks on the communities where it operates as well as the public in general.

-Avoidance of unnecessary negative

-Avoidance of unnecessary penalties

-imposed for non-compliance with

-environmental laws and
+Avoidance of unnecessary penalties imposed for non-compliance with environmental laws and regulations.

-regulations.
+but also compliance with environmental laws and regulations.
+In 2021, VITA upgraded its feed mill machinery in its Davao feed mill plant to maintain operational efficiencies and minimize GHG emissions.
+It likewise ensures that its operations are efficient in order to keep its emissions not only within DENR-EMB standards but also to keep the emissions low.
+VITA also operates within the bounds of its Environmental Compliance Certificate ("ECC").

+Air pollutants